gristlabs/grist-help/help/self-managed.md

 setting `APP_STATIC_URL`.
 If you do so, and you are using custom CSS, you'll need to ensure the custom CSS is available from that base URL.

-## List of custom widgets {: .tag-core .tag-ee }
+### How do I list custom widgets? {: .tag-core .tag-ee }

 In our SaaS, Grist has a [list of pre-built custom widgets](https://support.getgrist.com/newsletters/2022-02/#custom-widgets-menu) available in the UI.
-You can have your install offer the same list by setting the following:
+You can have your self-managed installation offer the same list by setting the following:

 ```
 docker run